miublue/merda/README.md

 Tiny interpreter in ~400 lines of code, made as a little exercise.
 Merda literally means `shit`, reflecting the quality of the code.

-This branch has a separate parser, and a tree-walking interpreter, thus adding an extra ~100 lines of code.
+This branch has a separate parser, a tree-walking interpreter, and an additional `map` type. thus adding an extra ~100 lines of code.
+(See branch `main` for the original).

 ## Compiling